 We also face competition within the subscription television industry, which includes providers of paid television service, and excludes broadcast companies that transmit their signal to customers without assessing a subscription fee.
-The competition we face is from non-cable technologies for distributing television broadcast signals and from other communications and entertainment media, including conventional off-air television and radio broadcasting services, newspapers, movie theaters, the Internet, live sports events and home video products.
+We also face competition from companies distributing television broadcast signals without a subscription fee and from other communications and entertainment media, including conventional off-air television and radio broadcasting services, newspapers, movie theaters, the Internet, live sports events and home video products.
 We cannot assure you that upgrading our cable systems will allow us to compete effectively.
 Additionally, as we expand and introduce new and enhanced services, including additional telecommunications services, we will be subject to competition from other telecommunications providers.
 We cannot predict the extent to which this competition may affect our business and operations in the future.